-To the best of our knowledge, GTU is the only organization who offers classes the way we do as follows: 1.
-All students are volunteers for a local non-profit agency of their choosing.
-2. On registration, students must indicate the name and contact information of the local non-profit they will be assisting on completion of our class.
-3. The designated nonprofit will receive 2 e-mails...one announcing the new volunteer and one indicating completion of the training.
-4. All graduates will be contacted to determine how many grants they helped to research, write and won and how many dollars were won.
-5. The information received will be posted on to the GTU web site and is visible in the "View our Success" report on our home page.
+1. All students are volunteers for a local non-profit agency of their choosing.
+2. Class costs are very affordable in order that volunteers would be able to take our classes.
+3. On registration, students must indicate the name and contact information of the local non-profit they will be assisting on completion of our class.
+4. The designated nonprofit will receive 2 e-mails...one announcing the new volunteer and one indicating completion of the training.
+5. We will contact all graduates to determine how many grants they helped to research, write and won and how many dollars they won.
+6. We will post the information received on to GTU's home page visible in the "View our Success" report.
 Our bottom line is accountability and results.

 The GTU website has 2 sections, one called How to Operate a Chapter and the other called Chapter Tools.
 In addition, the online class contains a list of handouts that can be downloaded.
 Finally, all new chapters will receive a greeting letter along with a detailed instruction on how to form and operate a chapter and run classes.

-No. We have had great success both using and not using computers.
+No. We have had great success with and without computers.
 What is most important is that our student volunteers know where to go on the internet and how best to utilize some key grant sites.
 That can be taught with overheads, with workbooks and/or by using a computer.
 Further, one computer that can transmit its image onto a large screen works quite well.

 Once GTU receives your paperwork, we can establish your chapter home page almost instantly.
 The challenge for the chapter is to obtain a Program Coordinator, a teacher(s) and a place.
 The next step is to let the community know what you are doing and when and how to register and then you're in business.

-That may work for the first class, but to truly sustain the GTU program, we urge you to use a full scale, broad based marketing approach as noted above.
+That may work for the first class, but to truly sustain the GTU program, we urge you to use a full scale, broad based marketing approach.

 We have found that 15-20 works best.
-To achieve that level, we try to attract/register 20-25.
-Those who do not show up for the class are moved from the Class Roster screen to the Untrained Volunteers screen on the WEB Site and are contacted individually by phone and E-mail as regards to the next scheduled class.
+To achieve that level, we try to attract/register 20-25..
+Those who do not show up for the class are moved from the Class Roster screen to the Untrained Volunteers screen on the WEB Site and are contacted individually by phone and E-mail about the next scheduled class.

 Not necessarily.
 In point of fact, the Grants To You WEB Site combined with our availability via E-mail and phone enables us to effectively support and indeed handhold new chapters.
 That being said, it can be important that we visit to kickoff a new program (chapter) by bringing community leaders and non-profits together to hear the Grants To You story right from the Founder.
 Should that be seen as important by the GTU leaders in that community, we would make every effort to visit, depending on funding availability.

-Teachers are generally professionals in grants writing who work or used to work in school systems, in government or for non-profits.
+Teachers are generally professionals in grants writing who formerly worked in school systems, in government or for non-profits.